 - Cargo ships

 - Military equipment

-Clearly, fossil fuels are hard to replace.
-They’re the perfect mobile fuel when you consider the following:
+Fossil fuels are the ideal mobile fuel when you think about:

 - Energy density

 - Refill time

 Scaling renewables to match petroleum is gonna take decades.
 And the demand for fossil fuels in the air industry and for heating isn’t going away anytime soon.

 Reliance on plastics